 #f3c3c3.
 From now on, all the colors that we'll use in the rest of the design will be these basic three colors and their variations (outline lighter version).
 Also, for some fish, just as I created the body shading, I create a body highlight by painting in the same way with a Low Opacity white.
 You'll notice it easily on the blue fish (furthest left side).

-While still leaving some white space in between the fish, finish the layout by creating all the other fish in the same way.
-And just to make this more fun, let me remind you that for each: you'll have to fill the outline gaps, create the body color, body shading and outline, then position in such a way as to be compositionally aesthetic and color designate groups of fish as to achieve chromatic balance.
+While still leaving some white space between the fish, finish the layout by creating all the other fish in the same way.
+And just to make this more fun, let me remind you that for each, you'll have to fill the outline gaps, create the body color, body shading and outline, and then position them in such a way as to create an aesthetic composition.
+You'll also have to designate colors to groups of fish so as to achieve chromatic balance.
 Cheers!

 Select the darker cyan color, and create a New Layer beneath all the other layers.
 Paint with a large, Soft Brush in a few spots.

 Now add a few red spots with the dark red we used previously.

 Add the dark yellow too.

-In case you find areas that are too prominent, erase lightly.
+If you find areas that are too prominent, erase them lightly.

-And now add white spots on a top layer to smooth out the edges.
+And now add white spots on the top layer to smooth out the edges.

 For these following steps, you'll need a Bittbox freebie: Watercolor Set II.
 Load the pack, select the lighter cyan (outline color), and paint a large stain on a layer above the soft effects.